 DISTRICT 3: Commissioner – Dan McDonald, Foreman – Tom Klopman - North of Sandpoint, including Hope and Clark Fork, north to Boundary County and west to Carr Creek Road.

 Each district has a Foreman, Assistant Foreman and nine heavy equipment operators.
 The operators are responsible for most of the maintenance of their equipment but each district has a designated mechanic.

 The most recognized seasonal maintenance work of Road & Bridge is snow plowing and traction sanding.
-Crews roll out at 4 AM for priority school bus routes, applying aproximately 30,000 cubic yards of sand annually.
+Crews roll out at 4 AM to plow and sand priority school bus routes, applying approximately 30,000 cubic yards of sand annually.

 Spring requires the deployment of road sweepers to remove the residual sand from hard surface roads to improve vehicle traction and reduce dust.
 Pothole and surface repairs are begun as soon as roads begin to dry out.
 Once load limits are off, 11 graders are deployed restoring gravel road surfaces and prepping 232 miles of road for road stabilization - dust abatement treatment for the summer.

 The summer months are the busiest season for the crews as major road reconstruction begins as soon as the load limits are lifted.
 In addition to the reconstruction projects, right of way maintenance includes grading, brushing, ditching and culvert replacement, mowing road edges, and is interspersed with crack sealing and chip sealing existing hard surface roads throughout the county system.
 Another crew is assembled to install roadside delineators (reflectors) and replace those damaged by snowplowing.
 Striping of roads begins in the spring with layout marking before striping is applied.